 One type of organization required to report on program outcomes and impact is Head Start.
-Head Start programs, at all levels (federal, state, local, and internal), are required to collect program data and report on it regularly.
+Head Start programs (local grantees, state collaboration offices, and state associations) are required to collect program data and report on it regularly.
 This data includes information about staff, students, families, facilities, maintenance, etc. The list goes on!
-Not only is data required for reporting, but ideally organizations are tracking data to evaluate their impact and inform program decisions.
-Currently, there is not an all inclusive system for Head Start programs to store and monitor this data, so programs are left to find and use multiple systems.
+Data is required for reporting, and, ideally, organizations are using data to evaluate their impact and inform program decisions.
+Currently, there is not an all-inclusive system for Head Start programs to store and monitor this data, so programs are left to find and use multiple systems.

 Geminus Head Start in northwest Indiana sought our help to create a customized monthly report and interactive dashboard (see our dashboard examples here) that connects their data systems and equips their team to use the data to improve student and family outcomes.
-Along the course of our partnership, we came up with several tips to manage data that are helpful whether you’re a Head Start organization or other similar program wanting to effectively and efficiently manage data.
+Along the course of our partnership, we came up with several tips to manage data that are helpful whether you’re a Head Start or another organization wanting to effectively and efficiently manage data.

 1. Develop Procedures and Data Management Plans for Data Systems

 If you have a long list of data, several tools and systems are needed to track the information.
-To keep everything organized, we found it necessary to develop procedures around tools and systems.
+To keep everything organized, we found it necessary to develop procedures for those tools and systems.
 This creates consistent and efficient data entry.

 Having procedures in place is especially helpful when hiring new staff members or shifting responsibilities between teams.
-One example of a tool we use to manage several data systems is a Standard Operating Procedure (SOP).
-A SOP is applied to a specific tool, like a child assessment.
-The SOP outlines its own purpose and when to use it.
-It also explains who is responsible, related instructions about data entry or export, and timelines.
+One tool we use to manage several data systems is a Standard Operating Procedure (SOP).
+Each SOP is applied to a specific data tool or system, like a child assessment.
+The SOP outlines its purpose and when to use it.
+It also explains who is responsible for action items, related instructions about data entry or export, and timelines.